 RE: “Over 160 Genocide perpetrators in Bugesera reconcile with survivors” (The New Times, January 9).

-When you compare with the government-led initiatives such as Ndi Umunyarwanda, you come to a realization that reconciliation programmes are a collective effort between government and religious organizations, together with other actors.
+When you compare with the government-led initiatives such as Ndi Umunyarwanda, you come to a realisation that reconciliation programmes are a collective effort between government, religious organisations, together with other actors.

-I would hope the reconciliation commission would support the Church with this heart-healing programme and complement with the Ndi Umunyarwanda.
-The reconciliation commission should also encourage other religious organizations, including Islam, to develop such programs within their set-ups.
+I would hope the reconciliation commission would support the Church with this heart-healing programme and complement the Ndi Umunyarwanda drive.
+The reconciliation commission should also encourage other religious organizations, including Islam, to develop such programmes within their set-ups.